Géza Vermes: Historical Jesus

 Vermes was a prominent scholar in the contemporary field of historical Jesus research.
-The contemporary approach, known as the "third quest", emphasizes Jesus's Jewish identity and context.
+The contemporary approach, known as the "third quest", emphasises Jesus's Jewish identity and context.
 It portrays Jesus as founding a renewal movement within Judaism.

 Vermes described Jesus as a 1st-century Jewish holy man, a commonplace view in academia but novel to the public when Vermes began publishing.
 Contrary to certain other scholars (such as E. P. Sanders), Vermes concludes that Jesus did not reach out to non-Jews.
 For example, he attributes positive references to Samaritans in the gospels not to Jesus himself but to early Christian editing.
 He suggests that, properly understood, the historical Jesus is a figure that Jews should find familiar and attractive.
 This historical Jesus, however, is so different from the Christ of faith that Christians, says Vermes, may well want to rethink the fundamentals of their faith.

 Important works on this topic include Jesus the Jew (1973), which describes Jesus as a thoroughly Jewish Galilean charismatic, The Gospel of Jesus the Jew (1981), which examines Jewish parallels to Jesus's teaching and Christian Beginnings (2012), which traces the evolution of the figure of Jesus from Jewish charismatic in the synoptic Gospels to equality with God in the Council of Nicea (325 CE).
 He also expounded this theme in the controversial television miniseries, Jesus: The Evidence (Channel 4, 1984).

 Vermes believed it is possible "to retrieve the authentic Gospel of Jesus, his first-hand message to his original followers."

 The historical Jesus can be retrieved only within the context of first-century Galilean Judaism.
 The Gospel image must therefore be inserted into the historical canvas of Palestine in the first century CE, with the help of the works of Flavius Josephus, the Dead Sea Scrolls and early rabbinic literature.
 Against this background, what kind of picture of Jesus emerges from the Gospels?
 That of a rural holy man, initially a follower of the movement of repentance launched by another holy man, John the Baptist.
 In the hamlets and villages of Lower Galilee and the lakeside, Jesus set out to preach the coming of the Kingdom of God within the lifetime of his generation and outlined the religious duties his simple listeners were to perform to prepare themselves for the great event.